Contents

 In this two-part lesson we will be using a deep learning based approach to computer vision.
 The process of setting up an environment for doing deep learning has become easier but can still be complex.
 We have tried to keep this setup process as simple as possible, and recommend a fairly quick route to start running the lesson’s code.

-You can run the lesson notebooks in a variety of different ways.
-We strongly encourage you to use the ‘cloud’ setup instructions as opposed to setting things up locally.
+You can run the lesson code in a variety of different ways, but we strongly encourage you to use the ‘cloud’ set-up instructions as opposed to setting things up locally.
 This is for a several reasons:

-To run the lesson code on Kaggle you will need to:
+To run the lesson code on Google Colab you will need to:

-Kaggle has further documentation on using their notebooks as well as guidance on efficient GPU usage.
+Google Colab has further documentation on using their notebooks as well as a useful FAQ section for common questions and efficient usage tips.

 Local Setup